soodaayush/frontend-mentor-challenges/README.md

-# challenges
+# Challenges

-This is a GitHub repository with all the HTML and CSS challenges I have done
+This is a GitHub repository with all the Frontend challenges I have completed.
+Most of these challenges originate from **https://www.frontendmentor.io/**